Drink menu design is an essential tool for running a profitable beverage program.

 1. Think about your clientele

 Your drink menu should cater to your customers.
 Are they financial analysts who visit for afterwork drinks?
-Are they college students coming in to sling beers on a Thursday?
-Are they lawyers stopping in for their lunch break?
+College students coming in to sling beers on a Thursday?
+Lawyers stopping in for their lunch break?
 It’s important to think about both the drinking occasion and who is doing the drinking.

 Before you start, look at the hard data.
 Run a product mix report from your POS to determine what products sell and which categories deserve more attention.
 If you discover that 50% of your sales are in spirits, you can probably achieve a lower pour cost in your spirit program, compared to your beer and wine programs.
 And because your cocktail program is proven to be the most popular category, consider offering a more extensive selection with higher price points.
 You could also strategically place your best cocktails in menu sweet spots (see number 10).